 "Tachi" 立ち means "standing" in Japanese, and "tachinbo" literally refers to someone standing and waiting.
 The term specifically refers to street-based sex work in Japan and is distinct from brothel-based work.
 The distinction between these categories is significant in Japanese social and legal contexts.

-Typical Pricing and Economics
+Demographics and Economics

 The demographics and economics of tachinbo in Shinjuku fluctuated notably during the COVID-19 pandemic.
 During periods of social restriction, the worker population shifted.
 After restrictions were lifted, the demographics returned closer to pre-pandemic patterns.